VachaLab/gorder-manual/src/leaflets.md

 ## Local method for leaflet classification

-> Reliable for planar membranes but very slow.
-Generally not recommended, prefer to use the clustering method.
+> Reliable for planar membranes but slow.
+Recommended for planar membranes if the `global` and `individual` methods do not work for you.

 In this method, lipid molecules are assigned to membrane leaflets based on the position of their 'head identifier' relative to the **local** membrane center of geometry.
 The local membrane center is calculated using atoms in a cylinder around the 'head identifier'.
 If the 'head identifier' is located "above" the local center, the lipid is assigned to the upper leaflet; if "below", it is assigned to the lower leaflet.